Ready to Look Expensive?

 For a while, Gap owned Intermix*, but it’s now operating under Altamont Capital Partners.

 Either way, Intermix maintains its contemporary style.
-On the website, you’ll find a healthy mix of up-and-coming labels with some top-name luxury brands.
+You’ll find a healthy mix of up-and-coming labels on the website with some top-name luxury brands.

 A wedding or a formal event?
 Check.
 A cocktail party?
 You’ll find it here.
 A relaxing vacation?
 Lulu’s got your back.